What is a sebaceous naevus?

-organoid naevi because they may include components of the entire skin
+organoid naevus because it may include components of the entire skin.

-The abnormality arises from a defect in the ectoderm.
+The abnormality resulting in sebaceous naevus arises from a defect in the ectoderm.
 This is the outer layer of the embryo that gives rise to epidermis and neural tissue.

 How is sebaceous naevus diagnosed?

 Sebaceous naevus has a characteristic clinical appearance and is therefore often diagnosed in childhood or adolescence.
 Sometimes the diagnosis is made by a pathologist after the lesion has been surgically removed.

 A biopsy undertaken during childhood will show a hairless lesion with immature hair follicles and sebaceous glands.
 In adults, there is thickening of the epidermis and mature hair follicles and prominent sebaceous glands.
 Sometimes a second tumour is found in the specimen (see below).

 Sebaceous naevus syndrome refers to the rare association of a large sebaceous naevus with disorders of the eye, brain and skeleton.

 Sebaceous naevus syndrome may result in eye tumours and the skull may be asymmetrical.
 Characteristic associated neurological features may include:

 - Epileptic seizures, especially infantile spasms